HIPAA Violation Examples

 - Cardionet was fined $2.5 million for failing to design and implement an adequate risk management system, and running an incomplete risk analysis

 In 2016, an orthopedic clinic ran afoul of HIPAA by contracting with a service to convert their past X-Rays to digital files so they could harvest the silver from the old physical copies—but failed to obtain a proper Business Associate Agreement

 The University of Iowa was forced to terminate a student health care employee who inadvertently revealed a patient’s pregnancy while chatting with a colleague

 And of course, 13 employees at a Los Angeles health provider were fired for sneaking a peek at Britney Spears’ medical records

 While most HIPAA violations are defined in unsurprisingly technical terms, there is a range of easily-understandable ways to avoid them.
-One way to avoid violations is to carefully review the administrative, physical, and technical safeguards outlined in the HIPAA Security Rule.
-Our top tips for avoiding HIPAA violations are:
+One way to avoid violations is to carefully review the administrative, physical, and technical safeguards outlined in the

 Keep records secured, applying the principle of least permission, ensuring every user is strictly limited to only the information they must be able to access

 Encrypt all data, at all times, including on portable devices such as hard drive and thumb drives

 Keep all antivirus software up to date and install the latest updates to all routers and other networking devices to protect against hacking

 Ensure all connected devices, such as laptops, iPads and mobile phones have strong passwords to protect against unauthorized accessed when devices are lost or stolen